 - Dismissing or denying individual impairments and struggles

-- Treating our Neurodivergencies as ‘superpowers’
+- Treating our Neurodivergences as ‘superpowers’

 - Feeling superior to Neurotypicals

-We work to create an inclusive space.
+We work to create an inclusive community.

 - members of ethnic minorities or other marginalised groups

-Whether you just want to explore, connect with the community, or share your ideas, this is a space for all of us.
+Whether you just want to explore, connect with the community, or share your story, this is a space for all of us.
 You are very welcome here.
 We are glad that you have arrived.